 Sometimes an unsigned will is left in situations where the willmaker, in consultation with lawyers, has been in the process of making a new will, but died before the requirements to make a valid legal document were completed.
+Why an unsigned will?
 Leaving such a testamentary document raises important questions.
-Did the deceased approve of the contents of what …
+Did the deceased approve of …

 Illegitimate children are those born outside of marriage, or out of wedlock, in older terminology.
 These days the word “illegitimate” has largely been replaced in law by the term “ex-nuptial” – nuptial referring to marriage.
 Either way, can an ex-nuptial child inherit from their natural parents?
 Or contest a natural parent’s will for provision out of their estate?
 What if no will was left?

 The residue of a deceased person’s estate is basically what is left over after the payment all costs in connection with the estate.
 That is, payment of funeral expenses, costs incurred in the administration of the estate, payment of the deceased’s debts, discharge of any liabilities and the distribution of any specific gifts made under the will.

 Updating a will might seem a troublesome chore, but circumstances can change from the time it was made.
 The changes might produce unintended and unwanted outcomes in the event of death.
 Therefore reviewing a will is important to keep its contents in line with intentions.
 Regularly reviewing your will is important so it reflects your intentions.